git-lfs/git-lfs/docs/proposals/locking.md

         // Remote is the remote on which the client would like to obtain the
         // lock.
         Remote    string `json:"remote"`
-        // Head is a ref pointing to the latest commit that the client has.
+        // LatestRemoteCommit is the SHA of the last known commit from the
+        // remote that we are trying to create the lock against, as found in
+        // `.git/refs/origin/<name>`.
-        Head string `json:"head"`
+        LatestRemoteCommit string `json:"latest_remote_commit"`
         // Committer is the individual that wishes to obtain the lock.
         Committer struct {
               // Name is the name of the individual who would like to obtain the